 The Modest Wallet is a free digital publication delivering its readers simple personal finance solutions.
 We regularly partner with brands that have products and services that will help our readers.
-When you buy through links on our site, we may earn a small commission at no extra cost to you.
+Some of the links in this post are from our partners.
 How we make money.

-Quick Summary: Robinhood allows you to make unlimited commission-free trades in stocks, funds, options and crypto.
+Quick Summary: Robinhood allows you to make unlimited commission-free trades in stocks, ETFs, options and crypto.
 You can access professional research reports, trade on margin, and make bigger instant deposits with Robinhood Gold for $5 a month.

 What is Robinhood?